ValeriaGamez/lab5_ee250/README.md

 ## Team Members
 - Valeria Gamez
-- Sapriya
+- Supriya subramanian

 ## Lab Question Answers

 Answer for Question 1:
-dBm is a unit of power
+dBm is a unit of power.
+It is used to qutnitfy the power level of an electrical signal.
+A good wifi signal is -50 to -60 dBm and poor is below -70

 Answer for Question 2:
 We need to check the OS because, the commands are different for each operating system.
-The difference between the commands for each OS is ...
+Different OSs have didfferent file systems strucures, and behaviors.

 Answer for Question 3:
 A subprocess.check_output is running a command in a command line and then captures the output.
 It returns a string of bytes with the output of the run command.